 5. In the 'Connection policy for unregistered devices' section, you can choose a profile, which will be applied to all unregistered devices within the segment.
 For example, in the Home segment, set the profile 'Without Internet access' for all unregistered devices.
 In this case, only registered devices will have Internet access.

 NOTE: Important!
 Firewall rules take precedence over this setting.

 6. In the 'IGMP Proxy' section, you can enable the IGMP Proxy option (by default, it's disabled), allowing devices to receive IPTV.
 IGMP proxy relays IGMP protocol between interfaces.
-IGMP (Internet Group Management Protocol) is a network protocol designed to manage group data communication (multicast) in IP networks.
+IGMP (Internet Group Management Protocol) is a network protocol that manages group data communication (multicast) in IP networks.